Barron Trump Tested Positive for COVID-19, Melania Reveals in ‘Personal’ Essay

 While Trump was treated with two experimental coronavirus drugs—including an antibody cocktail he has since touted as “cure”—Melania wrote that she “chose to go a more natural route in terms of medicine, opting more for vitamins and healthy food.”

-She said she suffered a “roller coaster of symptoms” but generally had a mild case of the virus that has killed more than 200,000 Americans and infected millions more.
+She said she suffered a “roller coaster of symptoms” but generally had a mild case of the virus that has killed at least 200,000 Americans and infected millions more.

-“I was very fortunate as my diagnosis came with minimal symptoms, though they hit me all at once and it seemed to be a roller coaster of symptoms in the days after,” she wrote.

-“I experienced body aches, a cough and headaches, and felt extremely tired most of the time.”
+“I experienced body aches, a cough and headaches, and felt extremely tired most of the time,” she wrote.

+Her husband, in contrast, downplayed his symptoms and has since posited himself as a “warrior” against the virus, claiming as he was released from the hospital on Oct.
+5 that he felt “better than I did 20 years ago!”

+While Melania appears to have remained at the White House during her illness, adhering to CDC guidelines on quarantining, Trump was back at the White House for a public event on Saturday before boarding Air Force One on Monday—without a mask—for a rally in Sanford, Florida.

+Trump also didn’t seem to share Melania’s coronavirus-induced epiphany on negative energy.
+He has jumped back into suggesting his opponent Joe Biden is unwell or senile, and told his rally crowd: “I feel so powerful.
+I'll walk into that audience.
+I'll walk in there, I'll kiss everyone in that audience.
+I’ll kiss the guys and the beautiful women.”

+“It does give you a good feeling when you can beat something and now they say you're immune,” he said.
+(Experts haven’t determined conclusively if those who have had COVID-19 are immune to getting it again.)

-In her essay, she acknowledged how fortunate her family was to receive top-notch medical care and detailed how “unfamiliar” it felt to “be the patient instead of a person trying to encourage our nation to stay healthy and safe.”
+His wife, however, focused on her gratitude that her family receive top-notch medical care, detailing how “unfamiliar” it felt to “be the patient instead of a person trying to encourage our nation to stay healthy and safe.”

 Melania’s spokesperson, Stephanie Grisham, last told reporters on Oct.
 2 that Barron had tested negative.
 The White House has repeatedly refused to say when the president last tested negative before he revealed on Oct.
 1 that he had tested positive.